WildMeOrg/old_wildme-docs/docs/researchers/wbia/wbia_ggr.md

 pblm.report_evaluation()
 ```

+CVS: I can't see here how to use VAMP.

 **Configuration**

 To use the new model in the GraphID algorithm, modify the default VAMP thresholds in the file ``algo/graph/core.py::infr.task_thresh``

 ### LCA